 - 1 pint cherry tomatoes sliced in half

-- 1/2 a long English cucumber diced
+- 1/2 medium long English cucumber diced

 - 2 celery stalks diced

-- 1 large carrot spiralized or shredded
+- 1 large carrot or other root vegetable, shredded

 - 1 bunch romaine lettuce washed, dried, and torn into bite-sized pieces